 (Global Protection Cluster 2010, page 137).

-countries is 17 years, and only 1% of refugees return to their countries of origin.
+17 years, and only 1% of refugees return to their countries of origin.
 (3)

 There is currently no established mechanism within the humanitarian field for collecting comparative data for IDP populations who represent 62% of all displaced people in 2015 (40.8 million) (2);